-- Report cards: Areas covered on the report card include: grades, character, attendance, and teacher comments. - All teachers will maintain a folder for each student that contains, at a minimum, a representation of the student's reading, writing, and math work completed throughout the year.
-This data will be used for both grading and conference purposes. - o All skills and abilities taught and assessed at La Paloma Academy are considered mastered when the student demonstrates at least a 70% proficiency level. - AzMERIT: Arizona's Measurement of Educational Readiness to Inform Teaching is a test designed specifically to measure each student's (3rd-8th grade) progress in learning the Arizona Academic Standards. - o The two content areas tested are Mathematics and English Language Arts.

-- o The Arizona Academic Standards are clear and concise statements of what ALL students are expected to know and be able to do at various stages of K-12 education.

-- o Scores are reported in terms of four performance levels:

-- Highly Proficient;
+- Report cards: Areas covered on the report card include: grades, character, attendance, and teacher comments. - o All teachers will maintain a folder for each student that contains, at a minimum, a representation of the student's reading, writing, and math work completed throughout the year.
+This data will be used for both grading and conference purposes. - o All skills and abilities taught and assessed at La Paloma Academy are considered mastered when the student demonstrates at least a 70% proficiency level. - AZM2: Arizona's Measurement of Educational Readiness to Inform Teaching is a test designed specifically to measure each student's (3rd-8th grade) progress in learning the Arizona Academic Standards. - o The two content areas tested are Mathematics and English Language Arts. - The Arizona Academic Standards are clear and concise statements of what ALL students are expected to know and be able to do at various stages of K-12 education. - o Scores are reported in terms of four performance levels: - Highly Proficient; - Proficient: - Partially Proficient; - Minimally Proficient. - o Any student who is Proficient or Highly Proficient has fulfilled the state requirements. - AIMS A Science: Arizona's Instrument to Measure Standards Alternate (AIMS A), administered by the Arizona Department of Education (ADE), measures what students know and are able to do in the content area of Science as presented in the Arizona Alternate Academic Standards.
+Students will receive test reports with specific information detailing their progress toward meeting the standards. - Performance Matters: Performance Matters offer innovative, research-based, multi-method, customized assessments and curriculum tools that assist educators in meeting local, state, and federal requirements and be given this year as a pre, mid, and post test for 1st-8th grade. - DIBELS: The Dynamic Indicators of Basic Early Literacy Skills are a set of procedures and measures for assessing the acquisition of early literacy skills.
+They are designed to be short (one minute) fluency measures used to regularly monitor the development of early literacy and early reading skills. - Reading A-Z: Reading A-Z is an online resource that provides easily accessible and developmentally appropriate teaching and learning solutions.

-- Proficient;

-- Partially Proficient;

-- Minimally Proficient.

-- o Any student who is Proficient or Highly Proficient has fulfilled the state requirements.

-- AIMS Science: Arizona's Instrument to Measure Standards is a test designed specifically to measure each student's (4th and 8th grade) progress in learning the Arizona Academic Standards

-- o The content area tested is Science.

-- o Scores are reported in terms of four performance levels

-- Exceeds the Standards

-- Meets the Standards

-- Approaches the Standards

-- Falls Far Below the Standards

-- Galileo: Galileo Assessments offer innovative, research-based, multi-method, customized assessments and curriculum tools that assist educators in meeting local, state, and federal requirements and be given this year as a pre, mid, and post test for 2nd-8th grade.

-- Reading A-Z: Reading A-Z is an online resource that provides easily accessible and developmentally appropriate teaching and learning solutions.